Yehuda

 Symbolic Significance

 In addition to its literal meaning, the name Yehuda has significant symbolic significance.
-In the Bible, Yehuda was the fourth son of Jacob and Leah, and the ancestor of one of the twelve tribes of Israel.
-The tribe of Yehuda was known for its strength and leadership, and its members played a significant role in the history of ancient Israel.
+In the Bible, Yehuda was the fourth son of Jacob & Leah, & the ancestor of one of the twelve tribes of Israel.
+The tribe of Yehuda was known for its strength & leadership, & its members played a significant role in the history of ancient Israel.

-Overall, the name Yehuda is a powerful and meaningful name that carries with it a rich history and tradition.
+Overall, the name Yehuda is a powerful & meaningful name that carries with it a rich history & tradition.
 Whether ya choose it for its literal meaning or its symbolic significance, it is sure to be a name that yar child will be proud to bear.

 Yehuda as a Baby Name

-If ya are looking for a unique and meaningful name for yar baby boy, Yehuda might be a great choice.
-This Hebrew name has a rich history and powerful meaning that could make it a perfect fit for yar child.
+If ya are looking for a unique & meaningful name for yar baby boy, Yehuda might be a great choice.
+This Hebrew name has a rich history & powerful meaning that could make it a perfect fit for yar child.

 Popularity in the U.S